Skip to main content

 Trade Batches

-The countdown to the end of the current trade batch can be seen on the detailed view (Morgan mode) for that market.
-There can be some variance in the time between trade batch end period and trade execution depending on the heartbeat of the price feed.
+The countdown to the end of the current epoch can be seen on the detailed view (Morgan mode) for that market.